conradakunga/Blog/_posts/2022-10-14-how-to-order-classes-and-records-in-c.md

 Agent { FirstName = Evelyn, Surname = Salt }
 ```

-We can even use the new syntax in C# 7 that avoids lambdas altogether:
+We can even use the new syntax in .NET 7 that avoids lambdas altogether:

 ```csharp
 // Order using the comparer (new syntax)